Serubin/pulse-sms-web/README.md

 The Pulse community is pretty great.
 This web app started out as a [third party, alternative client](https://github.com/Serubin/PulseClient), to the official Pulse SMS web app.
 It is built on [Vue.js](https://vuejs.org/).
 Big thanks to [Solomon Rubin](https://github.com/Serubin) for creating an awesome base.

 This version of the web app will be taking over as the official version, in the coming weeks/months.
 As an open-source client, anyone is free to contribute and help improve the Pulse experience.
 This web app has improved performance/load times, a cleaner architecture, and new features.
-It will be much easier to work with or improve, than the legacy web app.
+It will be much easier to work with and improve, than the legacy web app.

-To get started, you should create a Pulse account from the [Android app](https://play.google.com/store/apps/details?id=xyz.klinker.messenger).
-To log in to the web version:
+Before you will be able to use this, you should create a Pulse account from the [Android app](https://messenger.klinkerapps.com/overview/signup.html).
+To use this web app, you have two options:

 * Visit the hosted version of this web app, by opening https://pulsesms.app
-* Build and run the web app locally, or deploy it to your own hosting location, using the steps below.
+* Build and run the web app locally, or deploy it to your own hosting location, using the build steps below.

 ## Build Setup